mghlcs/learning-locker-s2i/README.md

 `oc create configmap proxy-config --dry-run --from-file=config/from-file/proxy/ | oc replace -f -`

+Next, drop your key and certs into a directory with the names lrs.key and lrs.crt and create the secret:

+`oc create secret generic proxy-ssl --from-file=<your-ssl-directory>/ `

+(or, again, to replace after initial creation):

+`oc create secret generic proxy-ssl --from-file=<your-ssl-directory>/ -o yaml --dry-run | oc replace -f -`

+3. Create the route:

+This resource will enable users to reach the app.
+Visit the example route at `config/route.yaml.example` and add your LRS hostname.
+Save the file with a `.yaml` extension.
+The .gitignore file for this repo is set to ignore config/proxy*.yaml.
+You may wish to add routes for all of your environments in this directory using a naming structure such as `config/route-dev.yaml`, `config/route-stage.yaml`, etc. Finally, create the route:

+`oc create -f config/route-<env>.yaml`

-3. Create all of the resources (deployments, services, routes, storage, image streams):
+4. Create all of the resources (deployments, services, routes, storage, image streams):

 `oc create -f resources/`

-4. Kick off a build of learning-locker image:

-`oc start-build learning-locker`
+The creation of the build config will kick off an initial build.
 The build will take several minutes.
-Once build finishes, it will be rolled out for the API, UI and worker services.
+Once the build finishes, it will be rolled out for the API, UI and worker services.

+5. Rollout services

+Trigger a rollout for the deployments that depend on images other than the `learning-locker` image.

+`oc rollout latest redis`
+`oc rollout latest mongodb`
+`oc rollout latest xapi`

+6. Create the MongoDB schema and indexes:

-Get a console on any of API, UI or worker pods (e.g. `oc rsh ui...`) and run
+After the app services are running, get a console on any of API, UI or worker pods (e.g. `oc rsh ui...`) and run:

 `yarn migrate`

-to set up the MongoDB schema and indexes.

-### Certificates and Security

-You'll want to instal your certs for the proxy as well.

-Drop your key and certs into a directory with the names lrs.key and lrs.crt and create the secret:

-`oc create secret generic proxy-ssl --from-file=<your-ssl-directory>/ `

-or to update:

-`oc create secret generic proxy-ssl --from-file=<your-ssl-directory>/ -o yaml --dry-run | oc replace -f -`

 ## Updates